-The Tin Cup Project was a rustic-contemporary style interior renovation.
-The project entailed a long-distance collaboration with our client who lived in New York at the time.
-She wanted a smarter floorplan while also getting rid of the heavy dated brick fireplaces and making the stairs safer.
+The Tin Cup project was a rustic-contemporary style interior renovation involving a long-distance collaboration with our client, who lived in New York at the time.
+She requested a smarter floor plan, the removal of the heavy, dated brick fireplaces and improvements to the safety of the staircase.

 The kitchen retained its original layout, but new cabinets, lighting, countertops and appliances were installed.
-The quartz buffet countertop and stovetop backsplash have a leathered finish which provides a very natural feel.
+The quartz buffet countertop and range backsplash have a leathered finish, providing a natural feel.

 The front closet was transformed into a lighted art display on one side and a coat closet with a barn door on the other.
-The fireplaces were refaced in natural stone.
-We brought a 110-year-old chestnut beam from an old barn on the East Coast to use for both the fireplace mantel and the master bath sink shelf.
+We refaced fireplaces with natural stone and brought a 110-year-old chestnut beam from an old East Coast barn for both the fireplace mantel and the primary bathroom sink shelf.

 All interior doors and trim were custom built.
-Some of the interior doors have translucent glass for privacy and light transfer.
-New energy-efficient Milgard windows allowed views to the outside.
+Some interior doors have translucent glass for privacy and light transfer, while new energy-efficient Milgard windows frame lovely light and views.
 New oak flooring completed the look and made the house feel like a new home.